kevinhillinger/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 # Hybrid Identity Hands-On Lab

-## Before you Begin

-If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you are limited to a specific set of Microsoft Azure regions that you can use.
-Please use either the **East US, South Central US, West Europe, Southeast Asia, West US 2, or West Central US locations**.
-Otherwise you will receive an  error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.

-## Task 1 - Setup an IaaS Domain Controller via JSON Template
+## Task 1 - Deploy a Domain Controller

-We will setup an IaaS VM with Active Directory via a JSON template from GitHub.
-Although this domain controller is the in the cloud, we’ll use it to simulate an on-prem domain controller.
+You will setup an IaaS VM with Active Directory via a JSON template from GitHub.
+Although this domain controller is the in the cloud, we’ll use it to simulate an on-premises domain controller.

-### Install the domain controller

-1. Logon to your Azure subscription.
+1. Login to your Azure subscription.
 2. Surf to <https://azure.microsoft.com/en-us/resources/templates/active-directory-new-domain/>
 3. Select **Deploy to Azure**.
 The Azure Portal will open and a template will appear.
 4. Enter the following information: